deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14669/index.md

 > </details>

-> Table 10 presents the model's question accuracy (Q-Acc) on different relation and reasoning skills within the NaturalBench benchmark.
+> Table 10 presents the model's question accuracy (Q-Acc) for each relation and reasoning skill tag in the NaturalBench benchmark.

 </details>